kenwdelong/elk-docker/README.md

     nc -w 3 localhost 5000 < ./test/test.json

 This will create the logstash index and allow Kibana to work.
 Point your browser at port 5601.

+In order to output logstash activity to /var/log/logstash/logstash.stdout, add this line to /etc/logstash/conf.d/30-output.conf

+      stdout { codec => rubydebug }